 Fair price, whether viewed from the perspective of the Business Judgement Rule or Entire Fairness Standard, addresses the economics of a transaction.
-Fair dealing examines the process:
+Fair dealing examines the process, examining such issues as:

-- Who initiated the transaction? - Who negotiated the transaction? - What alternatives did the board consider? - If shopped, who did the shopping? - Did the board or special committee hire counsel and a financial advisor? - What efforts have been obtained to improve any offer(s)? - Did the board/committee have sufficient time to review the information? - Are there agreements that might be seen as shifting value from shareholders to management and directors (e.g., new/richer employment agreements)
+- Who initiated the transaction? - Who negotiated the transaction? - What alternatives did the board consider? - If shopped, who did the shopping? - Did the board or special committee hire counsel and a financial advisor? - What efforts were taken to improve any offer(s)? - Did the board/committee have sufficient time to review the information? - Are there agreements that might be seen as shifting value from shareholders to management and directors (e.g., new/richer employment agreements)